elabftw/elabdoc/doc/saml.rst

 * Debug mode: Set to "No".
 We don't want to print errors
 * Strict mode: Set to "Yes".
 Otherwise the mechanism is not secure
 * Base url: Where did you install elabftw?
 Example: https://elabftw.example.edu
-* entityId: The same as base URL
+* EntityId: The same as base URL
-* SAML protocol binding: basically it can be POST or HTTP-redirect.
-Depending on your IDP, set the correct value here
-* Single Logout Service: The same as entityId
+* Assertion Consumer Service binding: Only HTTP-POST is supported.
-* Single Logout Service protocol binding: basically it can be POST or HTTP-redirect.
-Depending on your IDP, set the correct value here
+* Single Logout Service binding: Only HTTP-Redirect is supported.
 * NameIDFormat: this value is to select which attribute will be used to lookup the user in the elabftw database.
 At the moment, only email is supported
-* x509 certificate: Generate a self-signed certificate and export it in PEM
+* x509 Certificate: Generate a self-signed certificate and export it in PEM
-* Private key: the private key corresponding to the certificate
+* x509 Certificate private key: the private key corresponding to the certificate
+* Rollover x509 certificate: Used when the x509 certificate is expiring.
+Can be set to a new certificate to publish in metadata

 To generate a certificate, you can use this command: